-GB's Muir reclaims European 1500m title in style
+GB's Muir retains European 1500m title in style

 The Scot flopped to the track over the line and lay hand in hand with Mageean as both recovered from another draining duel.

+"To do what I did today in a field like this means the world to me.
+It is not something I can describe.
+I couldn't hold it back," he said

+"Everyone knows I have had a big throw in me for a long time and it was great to get it out.
+This is hopefully the start for me."

-Earlier Britain's 1500m world champion Jake Wightman admitted he was "lucky" to come through his 800m semi-final after getting boxed in.
+Earlier in the evening, Britain's 1500m world champion Jake Wightman admitted he was "lucky" to come through his 800m semi-final after getting boxed in.

 Wightman worked himself free of trouble to come home second in an automatic qualifying spot.